 CNAPP solutions gives organizations the power to find and investigate threats in real time.
 Advanced monitoring tools can also track cloud trail data to spot unusual user behavior that might affect critical assets.

 These monitoring solutions work best when they provide deep contextual understanding.
-The tools can set the right incident priority levels and send alerts to appropriate teams by analyzing multiple cloud contexts.
+The tools can set the right incident priority levels and send alerts to appropriate teams by analyzing multiple cloud computing contexts.
 Security teams can focus on the most serious threats while keeping an eye on their entire hybrid cloud environment thanks to this contextual awareness.

 Conclusion